frankf1957/OneFinity/docs/configure-multikey-nodes.md

 - In the explorer, search for your observer node using the value you set in NodeDisplayName of prefs.toml.
 You should see one observer node in the list.

 - In the explorer, search for your Multikey nodes using the string you set in NodeName of prefs.toml.
 You should see the list of Multikey nodes where each node name ends with a sequence number.
-    - if you click All, all nodes in the BLSKeys will be listed
+    - if you click All, all keys present in `prefs.toml` having a corresponding key in `allVlidatorsKeys.pem` will be listed
     - If you click Validators, nodes staked as validators will be listed
-    - if you click Observers, nodes not yet staked will be listed.
+    - if you click Observers, nodes not yet staked will be listed

 ## Stake individual, or even a group of nodes using mxpy

-When Staking validator nodes using `mxpy`,  individual validatorKey.pem files are required.
+When Staking validator nodes using `mxpy validator stake`,  individual validatorKey.pem files are required.

-When we generated our validator BLS keys using `keygenerator` we added `--no-split` to put all of the keys in a single file named `validatorKey.pem` which we subsequently renamed to `allValidatorsKeys.pem`.
+When we generated our validator BLS keys using `keygenerator`, we added `--no-split` to put all of the keys in a single file named `validatorKey.pem` which we subsequently renamed to `allValidatorsKeys.pem`.

-We will now split/extract each validator BLS into individual, numbered files named validatorKey-n.pem.
+We will now split/extract each validator BLS key into individual, numbered files named validatorKey-n.pem.

 ~~~
 $ cat allValidatorsKeys.pem | awk '/BEGIN/,/END/{if (/BEGIN/) {a++}; out="validatorKey-"a".pem"; print>out;}'